 Black Diamond GlideLite Splitboard Mix STS Review

-Cons: Have to install tip clip, have to trim tip for added glide, small range of size adjustments
+Cons: User effort to get from package to field, small range of size adjustments

 Manufacturer: Black Diamond